Meet BTB Reviewer Teresa Brock

 Follow Teresa on Twitter or Instagram or contact her via the site.

-Purchase The Whisper Place
+Purchase The Survivor

 (Note: most indie bookstores can fulfill an order as quickly as larger retailers.
 Please consider contacting them for your next purchase.)